Jun-engineer/idea-bridge/docs/programming-spec.md

 ## 3. Repository Conventions
 - **TypeScript everywhere.** Avoid `.js` files except for generated output or tooling entry points.
 - **Module boundaries:**
-  - `frontend/src/api` & `mobile/src/api` should expose typed client helpers only; do not embed UI logic.
+  - `frontend/src/api` should expose typed client helpers only; do not embed UI logic.
   - `backend/src/routes` coordinates request validation and delegates to services.
 Business rules live in `backend/src/services`.
   - `backend/src/data` is the persistence seam.
 When swapping in Prisma, only this layer changes.
 - **Imports:** use relative paths within each package; avoid path aliases to keep tsconfig simple.
 - **State management:**
   - Web: React Context for auth, local component state for everything else.
-  - Mobile: React Context + hooks; avoid Redux unless a cross-app store arises.
 - **Styling:**
   - Web: utility classes in `App.css` + component-scoped CSS modules.
-  - Mobile: `StyleSheet.create` with semantic names; keep styles near components.
 - **Commit messages:** Conventional (`feat:`, `fix:`, `docs:`) when contributing back to the repo.

 ## 4. Coding Standards